azarketa/Thermodynamics-theoretical-pills/source/07_Gas_mixtures.md

 (eq_normalization_mass_molar)=
 $${\sum_{i=1}^{k} x_i}{}={}1 \qquad\text{and}\qquad {\sum_{i=1}^{k} y_i}{}={}1$$

-:::{admonition} Note: physical interpretation
+:::{note} Note: physical interpretation
-:class: note, dropdown
+:class: dropdown

 The mass fraction expresses how much of the mixture’s total mass corresponds to each species, whereas the molar fraction expresses how many moles of that species are present relative to the total moles.
 Both are fundamental when converting between molar and mass-based quantities in mixture calculations.